 Class Expectations:

-8. Plagiarism will not be tolerated and will result in a zero for the assignment.
+- Cheating and plagiarism will not be tolerated and will result in a zero for the assignment for all parties involved.

 Classroom Conduct: